bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Breezy and Mostly Clear
+- Mostly Clear
-- 60% humidity
+- 58% humidity
 - 16 mph wind
-- 37% cloud cover
+- 33% cloud cover
 - 41 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 2.1 inches of rain expected in the next 48 hours